 Clamping down on the spread of misinformation whilst scaling world-class, accurate and independent reporting has never been more vital.
 The stability of our nations depends upon it.
 Millions of lives depend upon it.

-> Today, we are launching the Coronavirus Crisis Reporting Hub for Journalists in the Global South, an initiative to equip journalists with the core skills and information they need to report the global pandemic, and to connect them with key experts and other reporters who have been covering the crisis in the countries where COVID-19 has already hit hard.
-Launching first with an African cohort, the Hub includes reporters in Kenya, Nigeria, Tanzania, Ghana and South Africa.
+Today, we are launching the COVID-19 Crisis Reporting Hub for Journalists in the Global South, an initiative to equip journalists with the core skills and information they need to report the global pandemic, and to connect them with key experts and other reporters who have been covering the crisis in the countries where COVID-19 has already hit hard.

-> We are uniquely placed to lead this effort.
+We are uniquely placed to lead this effort.
 We have extensive expertise in delivering global media development interventions.
 We have an established network of media professionals, policy experts and journalist alumni.
 Our experience of working alongside global partners gives us unparalleled reach and places us at the centre of international expertise.

 Our support network will focus on facilitating access to trusted information and professional capacity building by offering the following: